genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_Building-a-front-end/front-end-2.md

 ?
 Create design system (Y/n): n
 ```

-## Set the API host and token
+## Set the API host
-Finally, set the API Host and NPM Token for the `@genesislcap` scope
+Finally, set the API Host:
 <!-- TODO: what will the user set the API Host to? -->
 ```
 ?
 Set API Host (Y/n): y
 ?
-API Host (with websocket prefix and suffix if any) (wss://some-host/gwf/) ?
-NPM Token (for the @genesislcap scope): YOUR_TOKEN
+API Host (with websocket prefix and suffix if any) (wss://some-host/gwf/)
 ```

 Once you have done this, you should see the following message in your terminal: